-If you plan to visit quite a few of the attractions at Pearl Harbor, we recommend that you get a Pearl Harbor Pass, which includes a visit to the USS Arizona, as well as admission to the USS Bowfin submarine, the USS Missouri ship, and the Pacific Aviation Museum.
+If you plan to visit quite a few of the attractions at Pearl Harbor, we recommend that you get a Pearl Harbor Pass, which includes a visit to the USS Arizona, as well as admission to the USS Bowfin submarine, the USS Missouri ship, and the Pearl Harbor Aviation Museum.
 With the help of our tour packages to Pearl Harbor, you will get the luxury of skipping the ticket lines and see all the highlights.
 Or, if you want to combine Pearl Harbor with a tour around the island of Oahu, this Oahu and Pearl Harbor Tour might be perfect for you!

 The attack on Pearl Harbor on December 7, 1941, was a seminal day in United States history and remembering it and the impact it had on our country is an important part.